9 Unique Spots in Gothenburg (Göteborg), Sweden

 Road safety Sweden/your country

-Haga is one of the oldest areas in Gothenburg, today still featuring well-preserved wooden houses in a 19th-century style, as well as significant authentic constructions such as Hagabadet, the ‘Haga Bath’.
-This is really an iconic classical institution in Gothenburg offering spa treatments, massages, yoga and more.
+Haga is one of the oldest areas in Gothenburg, today, still featuring well-preserved wooden houses in a 19th-century style, as well as significant authentic constructions such as Hagabadet, the ‘Haga Bath’.
+It is an iconic classical institution in Gothenburg offering spa treatments, massages, yoga and more.

-In the 1840s new industries were established in Gothenburg, which naturally led to workers settling in this neighbourhood.
+In the 1840s, new industries were established in Gothenburg, naturally leading to workers settling in this neighbourhood.

-Although for many years a working class neighbourhood, Haga has over the years successfully been transformed into the lively and picturesque suburb that it is today.
+Although for many years a working-class neighbourhood, Haga has successfully been transformed into a lively and picturesque suburb.

-One of the top sights is the pedestrian street Haga Nygata, which is easily accessible by tram.
-It is centrally located, surrounded by charming wooden houses, bohemian cafés, where you can have a fika and a kanelbulla, delectable bakeries, as well as unique craft and antique shops in cobbled streets.
+One of the top sights is the pedestrian street Haga Nygata, easily accessible by tram.
+It is centrally located, surrounded by charming wooden houses and bohemian cafés, where you can have a fika and a kanelbulla, delectable bakeries, as well as unique craft and antique shops in cobbled streets.

 Skansen, situated in the vibrant Haga district on the hill Risåsberget, is home to the 17th-century fortress Skansen Kronan.